jonmartin721/devwatch-github/README.md

 1. **Create a GitHub Personal Access Token**
    - Go to https://github.com/settings/tokens/new
-   - Give it a descriptive name (e.g., "GitHub Notifications Extension")
+   - Give it a descriptive name (e.g., "GitHub Devwatch Extension")
    - Select scopes:
      - `repo` (for private repositories)
      - OR `public_repo` (for public repositories only)